Pylons/pylons/pylons/docs/caching.rst

 Because the ETag cache relies on sending headers to the browser, it works in a slightly different manner to the other caching mechanisms described above.

-The :func:`etag_cache` function will return a :class:`Response` object with the proper HTTP headers set if the browser doesn't yet have a copy of the page.
+The :func:`etag_cache` function will set the proper HTTP headers if the browser doesn't yet have a copy of the page.
 Otherwise, a 304 HTTP Exception will be thrown that is then caught by Paste middleware and turned into a proper 304 response to the browser.
 This will cause the browser to use its own locally-cached copy.

+:func:`etag_cache` returns `pylons.response` for legacy purposes
+(`pylons.response` should be used directly instead).

 ETag-based caching requires a single key which is sent in the ETag HTTP header back to the browser.
 The `RFC specification for HTTP headers <http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html>`_ indicates that an